-Becoming a physician is arguably the most gratifying and fulfilling profession.
+(Helen Hayes) PROLOGUE Becoming a physician is arguably the most gratifying and fulfilling profession.
 As a physician, you dedicate your life to serving humanity.
 You will work with people in their times of greatest need, and the impact you can have on someone's life is immeasurable.
 The practice of medicine itself is dynamic and is always changing.
-Congratulations on deciding to become a physician, the road from college to attending physician is a long and sometimes torturous one with road blocks and hurdles.
-However, if you stay true to your deep desire to help others and serve humanity you will sail through these years and enjoy the process of becoming a physician.
-This ebook is designed to guide you through the logistical and strategic portions of the process of becoming a physician

-Yes, you will have to learn a lot of science and medicine and you will spend countless hours studying.
-However, just as important will be making the right connections, talking to the right people, developing good study techniques, having great mentors, and learning how to strategically plan your residency application to become the type of physician that you desire.
-Join us in this exciting journey and let me guide you down the path of success and achieving your dreams.
+The road from college to attending physician is a long and sometimes torturous one, with many road blocks and hurdles.
+However, if you stay true to your deep desire to help others and serve humanity, you will sail through these years and enjoy the process of becoming a physician.
+This eBook is designed to guide you through the logistical and strategic portions of the process of becoming a physician Yes, you will have to learn a lot of science and medicine and you will spend countless hours studying.
+However, just as important will be making the right connections, talking to the right people, developing good study techniques, having great mentors, and learning how to strategically plan your residency application to match into your dream residency program.
+Join us on this exciting journey and let me guide you down the path of success and achieving your dreams.
 Don't look back and say "I wish I could have done better" - do the very best you can, now!

-ABOUT MOHAMMAD HAJIGHASEMI-OSSAREH, MD, MBA

-After graduating Summa Cum Laude with a Bachelor of Science degree in Biology, Dr. Ossareh obtained his Doctorate of Medicine (M.D.) degree at the University of California, Irvine in 2016.
-Dr. Ossarehis currently completing his Neurology residency at the LAC+USC Medical Center in Los Angeles, California.

-Throughout his years of academic and clinical training, Dr. Ossareh has created and continues to operate the original YouTube Channel for pre-med and medical students with over 90,000 subscribers and over 5 million views.
-Given Dr. Ossareh's years of experience in medical education, viewers will benefit from his practical knowledge base and obtain unique insights into the life of a medical student and receive priceless pearls of wisdom.

-This eBook is Presented by Lecturio
+ABOUT MOHAMMAD HAJIGHASEMI-OSSAREH, MD, MBA After graduating Summa Cum Laude with a Bachelor of Science in Biology, Dr. Ossareh obtained his Doctorate of Medicine (M.D.) at the University of California, Irvine in 2016.
+Dr. Ossareh is currently completing his Neurology residency at the LAC+USC Medical Center in Los Angeles, California.
+Throughout his years of academic and clinical training, Dr. Ossareh has created and continues to operate the original YouTube Channel for pre-med and medical students with more than 90,000 subscribers and more than 5 million views.
+Given Dr. Ossareh's years of experience in medical education, viewers will benefit from his practical knowledge base, obtain unique insights into the life of a medical student, and receive priceless pearls of wisdom.
+This eBook is Presented by Lecturio The All-in-One Resource for Med School & Boards USMLE Step 1 & 2 CK | COMLEX Level 1 & 2